jasny/sso/README.md

 #### Session

-Alternative, you can store the SSO token in a PHP session for the broker by using `SessionState`.
+Alternative, you can store the SSO token in a PHP session for the broker by using `Session`.

 ```php
 use Jasny\SSO\Broker\{Broker,Session};